adamsochorec/slavic.media/frontend/content/blog/make-your-kind-of-music.md

 linkedin: activity-7297582831206105088-sY9-?utm_source=share&utm_medium=member_desktop&rcm=ACoAADhnnusBAz9utnV3BAcpNUWP9RVjWhswzLo
 thumbnail: 2024-12-08-01324-2
 icon: camera
+length: 5
+seo:
+  title: Make Your Kind of Music
   description: Recently, I had the pleasure of working with RXDevents on a CrossFit competition.
 I took over 6000 photos in two days, which never happened to me before but there were a couple of shots I could not stop looking at, despite the mass of the rest and that's what I would like to talk about.
-length: 5
 ---

 ::photo